-- The grade range of Preschool 2nd grade was selected because the developmental range of "early childhood" can be defined as "birth to eight years, [and] early childhood is a time of tremendous growth across all areas of development" (Tomonari, 2019, n.p.). - Therefore, preschool 2nd grade teachers will be asked to join the interview process with the researcher.
+- Interviews will take place at a suburban Denver Public School that houses ECE -8th grade. - The grade range of Preschool 2nd grade (general education teachers) was selected because the developmental range of "early childhood" can be defined as "birth to eight years, [and] early childhood is a time of tremendous growth across all areas of development" (Tomonari, 2019, n.p.).

-The Research Design
+Research Design